ThanhVinhTong/wine-cart-project/wine-cart/README.md

 To begin with, come to the "wine-cart-api" to run its api and then com back here

+After that, install all nesscessary libraries by executing:
+- npm i
+- npm install mongoose

-After that, run the development server:
+Run the development server:
 ```bash
 npm run dev
 # or